 In February 2014, award-winning comedian, respected journalist, broadcaster and writer Simon Fanshawe OBE delivered a thought-provoking, inspiring and highly entertaining talk on 10th February in the Film Theatre.
 Known as the 'Provocateur with a Purpose' - he drew on his experience as a champion of diversity and founder member of Stonewall to explain the power of difference, identity perspectives in super-diverse Britain and why Stonewall is getting it wrong.
 Simon began his broadcasting career by winning top comedy award, The Perrier, at the Edinburgh Fringe Festival.
 More recently, he was awarded the OBE in 2013 for services to higher education and received an honorary doctorate for services to equality and social justice.
 The event was attended by around 100 staff, students and members of the local community.
 The event also saw the launch of the LGBT Staff Network.

 In February 2013 Rico Paris from Gender Advisory Bureau came to talk about gender reassignment and transgender, sharing his personal experiences.
 The evening was supported by members of the Students' Union LGBT (Lesbian, Gay, Bisexual, Trans) Society.
 During 2013 we were a corporate sponsor of the Gender Advisory Bureau whose aim is to improve the accessibility of mainstream services for trans people through trans equality training.
-There was also a staff quiz for LGBT History Month, which was won by Nicky Adams and Tommy Hill.

 2011 highlighted research by Dr Jamie Cleland and Professor Ellis Cashmore and asked "Gay footballers: welcome or unwanted?"
 The evening event held in the Ashley Building was hosted by Mike Wolfe, the first elected mayor of Stoke-on-Trent, and attended by students, staff and members of the local community.